-Will return a string from a given number of bytes, rounding it to the most appropriate unit: GB, MB, KB, etc. It is mostly used by the Conan downloads and unzip progress.
+Will return a string from a given number of bytes, rounding it to the most appropriate unit: GB, MB, KB, etc. It is mostly used by the conan downloads and unzip progress, but you can use it if you want too.

-'''

-from conans import tools

-tools.human_size(1024)

-'''

-'''

-1.0KB
+tools.human_size(1024) 1.0KB

-'''